Afghanistan at the 2020 Summer Olympics: Swimming

 Afghanistan received a universality invitation from FINA to send one top-ranked swimmers in their respective individual events to the Olympics, based on the FINA Points System of June 28, 2021.
+Fahim Anwari was the only swimmer to represent Afghanistan in Tokyo, having competed in the Men's 50 m freestyle event.
+He did not advance to the semifinals, placing 69th in the heats.
+The event was won by Caeleb Dressel of the United States.

 Taekwondo

 Afghanistan received an invitation from the Tripartite Commission.